mikejernil/mikejernil/README.md

 ### 🧊 I am Jernil, a Computer Graphics Engineer and Enthusiast.
 - Helping companies build 3D web applications with Real-time rendering.
 - Creating Graphics Resources for the layman (incl.
 Me) @ What The Graphics!
 Blog
-- A passionate Filmmaker and Game director 🎮
+- A Passionate Filmmaker and Game director 🎮

 ### Current work
 - 🧊 I’m currently working on 3D Web Applications, a Render Engine tutorial series & a Kids Story platform in Web 3D